yang70/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+What contributed most to your learning?
+Being able to get direct and instant feedback to questions or problems.
+Also being able to see examples and know that this is the correct way to do things, rather than doing it your own way and wondering if it is correct.

+What was the least helpful to your learning?
+Least helpful for me personally was that we spend most of the class going over things I had already learned by doing the pre-work, and the end of the class when we started going over things that I was learning for the first time it was a bit rushed and we were not able to delve into it as much or ask questions (collaboration and pull requests).
+I understand though that the focus of the class was the basics and getting started, so that was expected.
+Would you recommend this workshop to a friend (0-10)?
+8 - I would definitely recommend this to a friend if they are a beginner at UNIX and Git, however if they already have some experience with those things I would tell them it most likely is not necessary.